chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-25-Set-up-and-Configure-a-Cloud-Environment-in-Google-Cloud-Challenge-Lab.md

 5. Copy the External endpoints of the deployed **wordpress** service and open it in your browser.

-{% include picture.html img="qwiklabs/qwiklab-gsp321-dev-wordpress" ext="png" alt="WordPress Installation" width="1024" height="768" class="ml-li" %}
+{% include picture.html img="qwiklabs/qwiklab-gsp321-dev-wordpress.png" alt="WordPress Installation" width="1024" height="768" class="ml-li" %}

 ## Task 8: Enable monitoring